andref15/G4mvc/README.md

 #### AdditionalStaticFilesPaths
 A dictionary of additional static file paths for which links will be generated This is useful when you use the UseStaticFiles method serve files that are outside of the wwwroot folder.
-The key of this dictionary is the request path and the value is the physical path relative to the project root.
+The key of this dictionary is the physical path relative to the project root and the value is the request path.

 For the example provided in the [Microsoft Documentation](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/static-files?view=aspnetcore-7.0#serve-files-outside-of-web-root) the AdditionalStaticFilesPaths configuration would look like this:

     "AdditionalStaticFilesPaths": {
-        "StaticFiles": "MyStaticFiles"
+        "MyStaticFiles": "StaticFiles"
     }

 #### CustomStaticFileDirectoryAlias